kerry3/racket/README.md

 # racket
 From PL class.

-I push the codes which I made for PL class.
+I push the codes that I made for PL class.